davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     - The 3rd command `cd hwk1` now changes your working directory to within the `hwk1` directory you just created.

-    - Finally, `touch hwk1.c` creates a new file called `hwk1.c` within the current working directory.
+    - Finally, `code hwk1.c` creates and opens a new file called `hwk1.c` within the current working directory.

     - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but what's the fun in that?
 Plus, this puts your navigates your Terminal to the same directory as your new project folder.

-2. You should see the `hwk1.c` file show up on the left-hand panel of VS Code.
-Clicking on it will open it up in the editor.
-Type in the following "hello world program."
+2. Type in the following "hello world" code in C.

     ```c
     #include <stdio.h>